jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (4) Where a Maori is qualified to be registered as an elector of both a Maori electoral district and a General electoral district, that person may apply for registration as an elector of only one of those districts, being the district in respect of which that person has exercised his or her option under section 76.
 (5) A person commits an offence against this section who, being required by this section to apply for registration as an elector during any period, knowingly and wilfully fails to apply.
 (6) A person who applies for registration as an elector is not liable to prosecution for his or her earlier failure to apply for registration as an elector.
+(6A) A person who is registered as an elector by the Electoral Commission under section 89CB is not liable to prosecution for their earlier failure to apply for registration as an elector.
 (7) A person who commits an offence against this section is liable on conviction to a fine not exceeding— (a) $100 on a first conviction; and
   (b) $200 on a second or subsequent conviction.